-Product Designer & Fox Enthusiast Joined about 7 years ago
+Product Designer & Fox Enthusiast Joined over 7 years ago

 To add on to that, we'll be adding some more features to Paws for Trello, like a quick add window, card counts on lists and user script & style support later on.

 Yeah, it is :)

 As someone who open sourced a side-project on Assembly last year (Octobox), this is sad news, but not too surprising.
 Initial response for Octobox was great, but as soon as that first wave of interest died down, there was just complete silence.
 It's the main reason project is offline now, as I didn't have the capacity to work on it myself, or interest to turn it into yet another boastful startup.

 It's a very powerful idea for a website/community, but, ironically, it suffered from problems exactly opposite to those faced by open source projects.
 It was over-designed and not active enough.
 I wish the team focused on contributing more to projects, and finding contributors, instead of redesigning the portal over and over.

 I prefer Pixave to Inboard.
 It's not as designer friendly yet, but has a ton more features, better backup options, is much more stable, and seems to be developed much faster, too.